 18: THE LABRADOR BAKEAPPLE FESTIVAL

-Bakeapples, also known as coudberries, are famous in Newfoundland.
+Bakeapples, also known as cloudberries, are famous in Newfoundland.
 They grow in the marsh, making them more challenging to harvest than other berries, but they’re worth it.
-Bakeapples can be eaten just the way they are (our personal favorite), made into jam, baked into a pie, served on top of pancakes, and made into wine.
+Bakeapples can be eaten just the way they are (our personal favourite), made into jam, baked into a pie, served on top of pancakes, and made into wine.
 Bakeapples grow all over Newfoundland and Labrador, but they’re especially prolific in Labrador.
 If you’ve always wanted to visit the big land of Labrador, you now have another reason to go.
 With the new highway and ferry service available daily throughout the summer from St. Barbe Newfoundland, you really have no excuse to omit a visit to Labrador during your trip through Gros Morne National Park and up the Great Northern Peninsula.
 Choose to visit for a few days and take in the rich history of the south Labrador coast or go further and explore more along the new Labrador highway that connects southern Labrador with Goose Bay.

 The 2019 Labrador Bakeapple Festival takes place along the southern Labrador coast throughout the middle of August during prime bakeapple picking season.